 The following is a list of recommended practices for producers that engage in farm produce transactions.
 These practices are only recommended to provide additional producer security, but do not guarantee security.
-If you have any questions please contact the Michigan Department of Agriculture & Rural Development (MDARD).

-____ Has your grain been properly weighed and has a representative sample been taken of your grain and properly graded before dumping?
+- Has your grain been properly weighed and has a representative sample been taken of your grain and properly graded before dumping?

-____ Do you understand the type of marketing transaction you have chosen or have allowed to occur and who has title?
+- Do you understand the type of marketing transaction you have chosen or have allowed to occur and who has title?
 Has the grain dealer provided you with a contract?
 Do you fully understand the terms of the contract?

-____ Do you understand that a warehouse receipts (includes grain bank) and open storage (farm produce in which no dispostion has occurred within thirty days of delivery) are the only farm produce transactions in which you retain title to the produce?
+- Do you understand that a warehouse receipts (includes grain bank) and open storage (farm produce in which no disposition has occurred within thirty days of delivery) are the only farm produce transactions in which you retain title to the produce?

-____ Does the warehouse receipt include storage location, receiving location, date of receipt, rate of storage, net weight, percentage of dockage and grade, and signature of grain dealer and an expiration date?
+- Does the warehouse receipt include storage location, receiving location, date of receipt, rate of storage, net weight, percentage of dockage and grade, and signature of grain dealer and an expiration date?
 Are their statements printed as to the negotiability of the receipt, ownership interest, and that receipt is subject to act?

-____ Does the price later agreement (PLA) include class and grade of produce, serial number, date of receipt, quantity, charges for handling, if any, dealer's and producer's address and signature (producer's signature not required if no disposition within thirty days of delivery) and an expiration date? " Does the PLA include the statement that it is subject to PA 141 of 1939, as amended and rules promulgated thereunder.
+- Does the price later agreement (PLA) include class and grade of produce, serial number, date of receipt, quantity, charges for handling, if any, dealer's and producer's address and signature (producer's signature not required if no disposition within thirty days of delivery) and an expiration date?
+Does the PLA include the statement that it is subject to PA 141 of 1939, as amended and rules promulgated thereunder?